Amphibious Brigades (Imperial Japanese Army)

 The IJA Amphibious Brigades (海上機動旅団, Kaijō kidō ryōdan) were marines brigades of the Imperial Japanese Army during World War II.
 They were established in 1943.
-Although the Japanese invasion of Southeast Asia had been completed at the time of their founding, the Imperial General Headquarters saw the need for flexible countermeasures to defend strategic islands in the Pacific Ocean from impending Allied invasion as the war situation deteriorated for the Japanese Empire.
+Although the Japanese invasion of Southeast Asia had been completed at the time of their founding, the Imperial General Headquarters (Daihon'ei) saw the need for flexible countermeasures to defend strategic islands in the Pacific Ocean from impending Allied invasion as the war situation deteriorated for the Japanese Empire.

 The Amphibious Brigades should not be confused with the Special Naval Landing Forces (SNLF) of the Imperial Japanese Navy.

 Structure

-The Amphibious Brigades were almost identical in structure to the IJA Amphibious Regiments, which had received additional training for amphibious operations.
+The Amphibious Brigades were almost identical in structure to the IJA Amphibious Regiments, which had received additional training for amphibious warfare operations.
 They were not assigned any heavy artillery or transport vehicles, which made mobility on land difficult to impossible.
 The lack of transport was compensated by a larger than normal ammunition allocation.
-The brigades each had 35,643 grenades for their 81mm mortars and 7,445 grenades for their 75mm guns.
+The brigades each had 35,643 rounds for their 81mm mortars and 7,445 rounds for their 75mm guns.

 The individual amphibious brigades organized as follows: